2015 Oklahoma State University homecoming parade attack

-The 2015 Oklahoma State University homecoming parade attack occurred on October 24, 2015, in Stillwater, Oklahoma, when Adacia Avery Chambers drove her sedan into a crowd watching the homecoming parade for Oklahoma State University–Stillwater on the university's campus.
-Four people were killed in the crash, and 46 others were reported injured.
-Chambers pled no contest to second-degree murder and assault charges, and was sentenced to life imprisonment.
+The 2015 Oklahoma State University homecoming parade attack occurred on October 24, 2015, in Stillwater, Oklahoma, when Adacia Avery Chambers intentionally drove her sedan into a crowd watching the homecoming parade for Oklahoma State University–Stillwater on the university's campus.
+Four people were killed in the crash, and 47 others were reported injured.
+Chambers pleaded no contest to second-degree murder and assault charges, and was sentenced to life imprisonment.

-Event
+Attack

 The incident occurred at 10:31 a.m.
 Central Time (15:31 UTC), during Oklahoma State University's annual Sea of Orange Homecoming Parade, which was being held that morning, leading up to that day's football game between the Oklahoma State Cowboys and the Kansas Jayhawks.
-After the parade had crossed the intersection of Hall of Fame Avenue and Main Streets (0.40 mi east of Boone Pickens Stadium) on the university campus, where the parade was supposed to conclude, 25-year-old Adacia Avery Chambers – a native of Oologah and resident of Stillwater – drove her gray 2014 Hyundai Elantra south on Main at speeds above 40 mph into several barriers used to block off commuter traffic and then proceeded to hit an unmanned motorcycle belonging to the Stillwater Police Department, which was providing security assistance for the event; Chambers' car then careened into approximately 50 parade spectators before stopping when its two front tires popped the curb on the southwest corner of the intersection.
+After the parade had crossed the intersection of Hall of Fame Avenue and Main Streets (0.40 mi east of Boone Pickens Stadium) on the university campus, where the parade was supposed to conclude, 25-year-old Adacia Avery Chambers (born May 17, 1990) – a native of Oologah and resident of Stillwater – drove her gray 2014 Hyundai Elantra south on Main at speeds above 40 mph into several barriers used to block off commuter traffic and then proceeded to hit an unmanned motorcycle belonging to the Stillwater Police Department, which was providing security assistance for the event; Chambers' car then careened into approximately 50 parade spectators before stopping when its two front tires popped the curb on the southwest corner of the intersection.

 Local paramedics and firefighters participating in the parade immediately began tending to those who were injured.